-Daily Admission/Release: Arrival & Departure Procedures: Under no circumstance will a child/youth be released to any person who is not authorized to pick up the child/youth.
-Positive control of child/youth will be maintained at the classroom level.
+Arrival & Departure Procedures: Under no circumstance will a child be released to any person who is not authorized to pick up the child.
+Maintaining accurate accountability of all children will be maintained at the classroom level.

-Upon entering the CYS facility, parents/designated representative will swipe their child into theChild Youth Management System (CYMS) at the front desk before proceeding to their child's classroom.
-Under no circumstance will the parent/designated representative move beyond thefront desk without first swiping in.
+Upon entering the CYS facility, parents/designated representative will swipe their child into the Child Youth Management System (CYMS) at the front desk before proceeding to their child's classroom.
+Under no circumstance will the parent/designated representative move beyond the front desk without first swiping in.
 After swiping in at the front desk, the parent/designated representative may proceed to the classroom.
 Upon entering the classroom, the parent/ designated representative will sign the child in, annotating his/her name, date, time and signature.

-School age children may be swiped in by their parent/designated representative or the child/youth will key their personal identification number (PIN) into CYMS and the parent/designated representative will then sign the child/youth in, as above.
+School age children may be swiped in by their parent/designated representative or the child/youth will key their PIN into CYMS and the parent/designated representative will then sign the child/youth in, as above.

 Middle School/Teens (MST) youth participate in an open recreation program, which means they are allowed to enter and depart the facility without a parent/designated representative.
 MSTs will swipe their key fob or enter their PIN and sign in before they may participate in the CYS program.